Moscow Narodny Bank Limited: History

 foreign economic relations: the volume of foreign trade in 1960, at over 10 billion rubles, was more than eight times higher than in 1946.
-Another factor was the re-organization in 1961 of the USSR Bank for Foreign Trade (Vneshtorgbank) — the second largest shareholder in MNB after Gosbank.
+Another factor was the re-organization in 1961 of the Foreign Trade Bank of the USSR — the second largest shareholder in MNB after Gosbank.

 In 1963, MNB worked with Americans to obtain a very large grain purchase.

 In 1963, the Beirut branch of the bank was opened.
 From 1969 to 1975, Tomas Alibegov was the deputy manager and then the branch manager Mosnarbank (Beirut) under Viktor Gerashchenko who was at this bank until 1971 when he was transferred to Moscow.
 According to Alibegov, the Beirut branch was second in size in Lebanon only to Arabbank and conducted loans among Czechoslovakia, Yugoslavia, East Germany, Libya, France, Lebanon, Egypt, North Yemen, Turkey, and Jordan.
 In 1973, the branch moved into a building next to the Bank of Lebanon and was sold to Saudi Arabia after the branch in Beirut closed and moved to Cyprus and became the Russian Commercial Bank RCB Bank.

-In September 1964, The Guardian named Andrey Dubonosov the one of the most popular men in the City of London.
+In September 1964, The Guardian named Andrey Dubonosov one of the most popular men in the City of London.

 In 1965, the bank declared the possibility of exchanging transferable rubles for gold and freely convertible currencies.

 On 7 November 1966, Dubonosov had a heart attack and in April 1967, Nikolai Vasilievich Nikitkin replaced Dubonosov as chairman of the board, but he was nominal and Dix, who ran operations, controlled the bank.

 On 22 November 1971, the branch in Singapore opened.
 From the end of 1971 till the end of 1973 the bank’s assets have grown from £391.8 to £835.9 million.

 In 1972, MNB worked with Americans to obtain a very large grain purchase.

 In 1973 they began investing in the London Stock Exchange through City stockbroker Fiske & Co, today Fiske PLC.

 In 1975, the Moscow representative office started its operations.

 By 1977, the bank has been among 300 top banks in the world with assets of over $1 billion.